WLCG-AuthZ-WG/common-jwt-profile/profile.md

   <tr>
    <td><strong>OIDC (or OpenID Connect)</strong>
    </td>
    <td>OpenID Connect (OIDC) is an authentication layer on top of OAuth 2.0.
-It leverages a specific OAuth 2.0 flow with the aim of providing authentication information and relevant identity attributes.
-OIDC flows may issue OAuth2 Access Tokens, Refresh Tokens as well as ID Tokens.
+It leverages a specific OAuth 2.0 flow to provide authentication information and relevant identity attributes.
+OIDC flows may issue OAuth2 Access Tokens, Refresh Tokens, as well as ID Tokens.
    </td>
    <td>
    </td>